jamesmilord/knex-postgres-pjct/README.md

 npm install knex -g
 ```

-this package will also be part of your local dependencies
+This package will also be part of your local dependencies

 you have the choice of running the db locally on your operating system or within a docker-container

-### running postgres
+### Running Postgres

-Running localy of the operating system by going to the official site of [Postgresql](https://www.postgresql.org/download/)
+Running locally on the operating system by going to the official site of [Postgresql](https://www.postgresql.org/download/)
 pick operating system and follow prompt. :+1: easy

-Running within docker you ll need to perform a few command
+Running within docker you will need to perform a few command

 ```
 docker run --name <db_name>  -p 5432:5432 -e POSTGRES_PASSWORD=<password> -d postgres